sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 ## Chris Richardson's Microservices Architecture Pattern[6]
 Chris Richardson, who was an architect at Netflix and a prominent author, trainer and a very prominent advocate of lightweight architectures, maintains a web site on Microservices Architecture where he has captured several software architecture patterns that are commonly used in Microservices Architecture Style.

 The site uses famous Gang of Four (GoF) Architecture Pattern documentation template to document Microservices Architecture Pattern.
 The pattern has concepts very close to one defined by Martin Fowler that we covered earlier.
-We will not reproduce that pattern here but direct the reader to read the pattern on the microsercices.io website.
+We will not reproduce that pattern here but direct the reader to read the pattern on the [microsercices.io](https://microservices.io/) website.

 ## Final Thoughts
 Martin Fowler's definition is often used as an industry reference point.
-Real world pragmatism, particularly when migrating from legacy applications will relax a few constraints from the definition to meet 's needs, in particular,
+Real world pragmatism, particularly when migrating from legacy applications will relax a few constraints from the definition to meet needs.
+For example it may not be possible to have a database server per microservice.

 ## What Microservices are not!
 Just as important it is to understand what microservices are, it is equally important to understand what they are not.
 There is a common misunderstanding that microservices are APIs.
 The fact is they are not APIs.

 Irakli Nadareishvili co-author of the book “Microservice Architecture: Aligning Principles, Practices, and Culture" [7] states that:
 “Microservice architecture is the implementation of your system, it is not public API Interface of your system that external or most internal client should depend directly on"

 The following diagram illustrates the relationship between an API and a Microservice:

-**Figure 1** Microservices are not APIs ­ they are implementation of a system (i.e a bounded context in DDD terms), APIs are public view and interface to the microservice
+**Figure 1** Microservices are not APIs - they are implementation of a system (i.e a bounded context in DDD terms), APIs are public view and interface to the microservice

-It is here the definitions provided by Martin Fowler [1], Adrian Cockcroft [2] and Werner Vogel [5] become important, so a microservice is an application built using Microservices Architecture style, that: encapsulates the data with the business logic that operates on the data which provide a well-defined business capability i.e. the service is synonymous with a bounded context, ensures only access to service is through a published service interface i.e. public API, ensures no direct database access is allowed from outside the service, and there's no data sharing among the services i.e. each microservices has it's own database, it does not directly depend on any other service or database outside of its bounded context, i.e. loosely coupled, thus it can be independently deployed
+It is here the definitions provided by Martin Fowler [1], Adrian Cockcroft [2] and Werner Vogel [5] become important, so a microservice is an application built using Microservices Architecture style, that:
+encapsulates the data with the business logic that operates on the data which provide a well-defined business capability i.e. the service is synonymous with a bounded context, ensures only access to service is through a published service interface i.e. public API, ensures no direct database access is allowed from outside the service, and there's no data sharing among the services i.e. each microservices has it's own database, it does not directly depend on any other service or database outside of its bounded context, i.e. loosely coupled, thus it can be independently deployed.

 ## Microservices Architecture Characteristics
 The table below shows charateristics of Microservices Architecture Style from Martin Fowler [1].

 | Characteristic | Notes |
 | -------------- | ----- |
 | Componentization via Services | A component is a unit of software that is independently replaceable and upgradeable Main reason for using services as components (rather than libraries) is that services are independently deployable |